timescale/docs/use-timescale/data-tiering/enabling-data-tiering.md

    When tiered storage is enabled, you see the amount of data in the tiered object storage.

    <Highlight type="note">

-   Data tiering is available in [Scale and Enterprise](/about/latest/pricing-and-account-management/) pricing plans only.
+   Data tiering is available in [Scale and Enterprise][pricing-plans] pricing plans only.

    </Highlight>

 </Procedure>